bruvzz/bruvzz/README.md

 ## Projects 🚧

-> I'm currently working on a level 2, free script-hub for the game [ROBLOX](https://www.roblox.com/home).
+> I'm currently working on a free script-hub for the game [Roblox](https://www.roblox.com/home).
 This is something I've been working on for a little under 2 years, with a team of friends I know very well and trusted.

 ## GitHub Statistics 🤖